-The University of Hertfordshire Higher Education Corporation has, within its group structure, a number of established subsidiary companies, which are either wholly or jointly owned.
+The University of Hertfordshire Higher Education Corporation has, within its group structure, several established subsidiary companies, which are either wholly or jointly owned.
 Further details on the group structure and its business is available here.

-In the financial year 2016/17, our global annual turnover was £264m.
+In the financial year 2017/18, our global annual turnover was £267m.